TechForAll1373/Nexus-Core-Stealth-Links/README.md

 **Peace of mind starts with one smart decision.**
 Secure your tomorrow — today.

-✅ This project is maintained by **Pouya Rezatabar Balanaghibi** — certified partner of Azki, Karizma, and Bimeh Bazar.
+✅ This project is maintained by **Pouya Rezatabar Balanaghibi** — certified partner of Azki, charisma, and Bimeh Bazar.
 💛 Support our mission by sharing our services with those who need them.

 ## 🔗 Complete Link Directory